aidenybai/lucia/.github/CONTRIBUTING.md

 1. Fork this repository and clone it to your local machine
 2. Make sure you have `yarn` installed.
 If you don't, run `npm install -g yarn`
 3. Install all packages with the `yarn` command in the project root.
-4. Ensure you are using `bash` or a POSIX-compiler shell.

 Once you are setup, you check out the codebase documentation to learn more!